sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 C
 C#

-Pretty much all the curly barce languages
+Pretty much all the curly brace languages

 In terms of usage

 Python
-Javascript(node)
+JavaScript(node)
 C#

 In terms of almost everything